dlebech/stable-diffusion-2-xl-streamlit/README.md

 The first time it runs, it will download the model from Hugging Face automatically.

-Images are automatical.ly saved in and `outputs/` folder, along with their prompt.
+Images are automatically saved in and `outputs/` folder, along with their prompt.

 ### Out of memory errors